How to Get a German Visa When the Tehran Embassy Is Closed: The 2026 Yerevan Strategy

 After your biometric appointment and document submission in Yerevan, the file enters processing.
 For Iranian applicants, this includes § 73 AufenthG security screening, which adds time beyond the standard processing period.

 Realistic timeline.
 The German embassy's official processing time for skilled worker visas is 4–8 weeks after the appointment.
-For Iranian nationals subject to § 73 screening, the actual time is commonly 3–9 months.
+For Iranian nationals subject to § 73 screening, the screening adds 8–12 weeks, and cases involving additional review can take longer.
 Applications involving specific military service histories (particularly IRGC service) can take longer.
 The embassy does not provide progress updates during the screening period.

 Alternative Consulates to Consider